 Mr. Gmeiner thinks that Mr. McCaffrey did a good job articulating our position at the last meeting.

 Mr. McCaffrey asked what the Commission’s position should be moving forward if the water is coming from another town and which town’s Commission would handle that.
 Mr. Orcutt said Alternate I would result in an IMA which would outline all of the details.
 Mr. Gmeiner explained that in sewer we bought into the plant and handle our own customers.
 The High School could just be a customer of Pepperell.
 Mr. Orcutt said there are 5-10 homes in North Groton that are served by Pepperell.
 Mr. Gmeiner thinks we would want to be more hands on.
 Mr. Fishbone said his questions would be who owns the pipes, who is paying for the pipes, who owns the water, who is responsible for the end users and customers.
 Mr. Orcutt said Groton’s share would probably be about $5 million.
 Mr. McCaffrey asked why they don’t do the whole capital project and then charge us.
 Mr. Orcutt said they would then be spreading that cost among all of their customers.
-Mr. McCaffrey asked how many customers would benefit from this and Mr. Schmidt was estimating about 100,000 gallons per day would be needed for the high school and some surrounding home.
+Mr. McCaffrey asked how many customers would benefit from this and Mr. Schmidt was estimating about 100,000 gallons per day would be needed for the high school and some surrounding homes.
 Mr. Orcutt said we will want to have some kind of control of water quality also.
 Mr. Schmidt clarified that Pepperell is already going to have an IMA with Dunstable at the tune of $10 million.
 They said they could change their alignment and figure out this cost share.
-He thinks that a master meter set up will be hard to manager but they could work out some kind of plan to offset the forfeiture of the control of the main.
+He thinks that a master meter set up will be hard to manage but they could work out some kind of plan to offset the forfeiture of the control of the main.

 Mr. McCaffrey said that they can legally pump Pepperell water but it does have some level of PFAS.
 Pepperell is ok with this but Groton does not have the same beliefs.
 Pepperell’s Jersey Well is in the 10-15 ppm range.
 Mr. Orcutt said that would not be for drinking purposes in GDRHS and Groton is following the EPA specifications.
 Mr. Gmeiner sometimes thinks we should be building PFAS filtration into the system right now, and we need to have some oversight of the water quality going into the high school.
 Mr. Orcutt said the school is looking to get irrigation water.
 Mr. Orcutt thinks that issue is secondary and the drinking water plan needs to come first.
 He said that putting in a treatment system for irrigation purposes is not going to be cheap and will end up being temporary.
 The Board Members agree they don’t want to be involved in the irrigation side of things but don’t want PFAS water to be used.